Reginald Dwayne Betts

 Education: JD, Stanford Law School; BA (with honors), Harvard College.

-Milica Bogetic is an Investigator with the Federal Public Defender for the Western District of Pennsylvania.
-Previously, she served as Investigator with the Nashville Defenders (2017), and the Legal Aid Society in New York City (2014-2017).
-She began her career in public defense as a Fellow Investigator with the Public Defender Service in Washington, D.C.
-Milica has (nearly) earned her Masters in Labor Studies from the City University of New York; her final project was a qualitative study based on interviews examining investigators' emotional labor at public defender organizations.
-Her last essay there (in progress) is a history of the political power of U.S. police unions.
-She earned her undergraduate degree in history and cultural studies with honors from Franklin University Switzerland (Lugano, CH); her thesis focused on visual representations of constitutional documents in the "long" 19th century.
-Milica loves: animals, black bloc, neurodiversity, prison abolition and queer liberation.
+Milica Bogetić is an Investigator with the Federal Public Defender for the Western District of Pennsylvania.
+Previously, Milica served as an Investigator at the Nashville Defenders, the Legal Aid Society (New York City), and the Public Defender Service (Washington, DC).
+Milica earned a Masters in Labor Studies from the City University of New York; her final project was a qualitative study based on interviews examining investigators' emotional labor at a partially unionized public defender organization.
+She earned her BA with honors in history and cultural studies from Franklin University Switzerland (Lugano, CH); her thesis focused on visual representations of constitutional documents in the "long" 19th century.
+She is a core organizer of the Bukit Bail Fund, an abolitionist community bail fund (part of the National Bail Fund Network).
+In her free time she organizes experimental music shows.
+Milica loves and believes in: animals, black bloc, poetry, puppets, and queer liberation.
 Another world is possible.

 Seema Gajwani is Special Counsel for Juvenile Justice Reform at the D.C.
 Office of the Attorney General, where she oversees juvenile justice reform initiatives focusing on diversion, restorative justice, trauma services for victims of crime, and improved data collection and analysis.
 Prior to this position, Seema ran the Criminal Justice Program at the Public Welfare Foundation in Washington, D.C., funding efforts to improve criminal and juvenile justice systems across the country, with a focus on pretrial detention reform and improved prosecution decision-making.
 Ms. Gajwani started her career as a trial attorney at the D.C.
 Public Defender Service, where she represented juvenile and adult defendants for 6 years.
 During her time at New York University School of Law Ms. Gajwani served as an editor of the Moot Court Board and interned at the NAACP Legal Defense Fund, the King County Defender Association in Seattle, Washington, and at the Juvenile Justice Project of Louisiana in New Orleans.
 She graduated from Northwestern University.